 … break your fast.

 These are your body’s ways of telling you to eat and drink.
 Stay checked in, pay attention to how you feel, and follow your body’s signals.
+Also, keep in mind that with more extreme fasting approaches like dry fasting, your risk of experiencing these side effects is higher, so you want to be hyper-aware of how you’re feeling.

 Dry fasting and weight loss

-A 2013 study found that 240 healthy adults, who intermittently dry fasted for at least 20 days during the month of Ramadan, decreased their body weight and BMI.[3]
+A 2013 study found that 240 healthy adults who intermittently dry fasted for at least 20 days during the month of Ramadan decreased their body weight and BMI.[3]

 A scientific review suggests dry fasting during Ramadan has similar benefits on weight loss as time-restricted fasting (like 16:8).[4]